Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-Applicable To: Tables and supertables.
+Applicable to: Tables and supertables.

-• If either expr or count is NULL, it returns NULL.
+is NULL, returns NULL.

 Example: